-An acronym for Systems, Applications, and Products, SAP helps the users to develop applications that help in monitoring the systems and give expected products to the customers.
-The user interface in the application helps the user to interact well with the system and to know the bugs or hardware issues in the system.
-Oracle is the term used for Oracle Database that helps in maintaining the online transactions and managing the workloads in the system.
-The meaning of Oracle is hidden knowledge and that is what exactly Oracle database is to the user.
+An acronym for Systems, Applications, and Products, SAP helps users develop applications that help monitor the systems and give expected products to the customers.
+The user interface in the application helps the user interact well with the system and know the system’s bugs or hardware issues.
+Oracle is the term used for Oracle Database that helps maintain the online transactions and manage the workloads in the system.
+The meaning of Oracle is hidden knowledge, and that is what exactly the Oracle database is to the user.
 Oracle uses SQL as its programming language for database management.

 Head to Head Comparison Between SAP vs Oracle (Infographics)

 Below are the top 7 differences between SAP vs Oracle:

 Both SAP and Oracle are enterprise resource planning software, but there are some key differences between them.
 Let us discuss some of the major key differences between SAP and Oracle:

 - Database management in Oracle helps the organization handle the company’s expenditure and the resource details perfectly and fetch the data whenever needed.
 This process will not be easy with SAP as it does not possess a database and works with the inbuilt applications in the system.
 Therefore, I would prefer Oracle for the management of data and related stuff with its own programming language.

 - The difference can be explained like this.
 While SAP is based on the applications’ core functionality, Oracle is based on the variety of functionalities it could provide.
 In simple words, SAP focusses mainly on the capabilities it provides for the functionalities and not on expanding the varieties.
 We can say that SAPHANA has artificial intelligence-enabled on the system.
 Oracle has different functionalities and provides basic database functions to all the applications.
 Enriched functionality is enabling the application to cover the market than competitive applications.